Can You Buy a Car With a Credit Card?

 If your credit card limit is far too low to purchase your desired car, then look into building stronger credit so your limit can increase over time or maybe consider other methods of payment.

-In short, maybe.
-It’s important to keep in mind that some dealerships just won’t accept credit cards due to the high transaction fees they would have to cover.
+As you can see, some dealerships just won’t accept credit cards due to the high transaction fees they would have to cover.
 Some may allow for using a credit card to buy a car in full, and others may only allow you to pay for the vehicle partially, for example, to make the down payment.

 Each dealership has its own policy, so hunt around to see which one will accept cards.